-South Korea and Japan sign military intelligence sharing deal
+South Korea and Japan sign military intelligence-sharing deal

 - Two countries will share secret and confidential information

-Seoul (CNN)Japan and South Korea, once bitter enemies, have agreed to their closest military co-operation since the end of World War II.
+Seoul (CNN)Japan and South Korea, once bitter enemies, have agreed to their closest military cooperation since the end of World War II.

-A military-intelligence sharing deal, which has been in the pipeline for five years, will allow both countries to share information directly without using the US military as an intermediary.
+The deal, which has been in the pipeline for five years, will allow both countries to share military intelligence directly without using the US military as an intermediary.

-Washington, a close ally of both countries, has long encouraged better relations between the two even though many in South Korea are critical of the pact.
+Washington, a close ally of both countries, has long encouraged better relations between the two, even though many in South Korea are critical of the pact.

 Intelligence sharing

-South Korea's Ministry of Defense in a statement Wednesday highlighted the merits of the deal, saying "Japan's investment in national defense is higher than South Korea's which enables the country to monitor and detect military information."
+South Korea's Ministry of National Defense in a statement Wednesday highlighted the merits of the deal, saying "Japan's investment in national defense is higher than South Korea's which enables the country to monitor and detect military information."

-Seoul is hoping the data will help it to analyze North Korea's ballistic missile launches and their trajectory as well as the country's nuclear and submarine capabilities.
+Seoul is hoping the data will help it to analyze North Korea's ballistic missile launches and their trajectories as well as the country's nuclear and submarine capabilities.

 North Korea has conducted more than a dozen missile tests since Pyongyang claimed to have successfully detonated a thermonuclear device in January.